ed-syspertec/Virtel/docs/manuals/virtel/Virtel456IG/Installation_Guide.rst

 		(insert sysin control statements here)
 	/*

-*VIRCONF JCL in MVS for syntax verification*
+*Figure 7.8 VIRCONF JCL in MVS for syntax verification*

 Submitting the VIRCONF program with PARM=SCAN allows you to scan the SYSIPT (VSE) or SYSIN (MVS) cards for potential syntax errors.
 There is no access to the VIRCONF file.